tfistiak/bexer-astro-customization/src/content/team/english/-index.md

 ---
-title: "WE ARE DYNAMIC TEAM AND
+title: "WE ARE DYNAMIC TEAM AND BUSINESS AGENCY"
-BUSINESS AGENCY"
 subtitle: "Our Team"
 meta_title: "Team"
-description: "this is meta description"
+description: "Meet our dedicated and professional team members who are committed to delivering excellence."
 bg_image: "images/backgrounds/page-title.jpg"
+image: ""
 draft: false
 ---